5a-Fitness-App/5a-Code-Documentation/docs/source/overview/introduction.rst

 Elicitation Methods
 ======
-We used a combination of the following methods:

 User Interviews: We had conducted interviews with fitness enthusiasts, asking them what they would want from an mobile application for posting workouts to their friends.
 Our app's main focus is to allow users to post their workouts for friends to see, maintaing motivation to keep going to the gym and a active lifestyle.

 Key features / goals